llamerrr/GungeonTogether/README.md

 cd GungeonTogetherETG
 dotnet build --configuration Release
 ```
+then hope for the best because honestly I have no idea if it will even build

 ## Technical Details
 Built with BepInEx framework using Steam P2P networking for seamless multiplayer experience.